 Sources of pollution

-Examples of some potential sources of pollution are given in the Table below.
-Legal instruments and codes of practice have been designed and implemented so that the risks of pollution from these sources are low in normal circumstances, but there will be occasions when normal conditions are exceeded, for example when there are floods.
+Examples of some potential sources of pollution are given in the table below.
+Legal instruments and codes of practice have been designed and implemented so that the risks of pollution from these sources are low in normal circumstances, but there will be occasions when normal conditions are exceeded, for example, when there are floods.

-The Table gives examples of sources of pollution and the potential pollutant discharges which could arise.
+The table gives examples of sources of pollution and the potential pollutant discharges which could arise.
 It is important to note that whilst there are many potential hazards arising from the sources of pollution listed, the risks to the aquatic environment may be very small.

-More detail on some sources of pollution
+More detail on sources of pollution

 Landfill sites can be a source of pollution into the aquatic environment through several mechanisms.
 Rainfall enters a site while waste is being deposited and, as it passes through the waste, it collects polluting compounds including ammonia, heavy metals, chloride and oxygen-depleting substances.
 Waste itself contains water and this is released during degradation processes that occur after the landfill has been sealed.
 The Landfill Directive requires the quantity of unstabilised organic waste disposed of in landfill to be substantially reduced in order to reduce the potential for water pollution and the emission of methane, which is an important greenhouse gas.
 However, this will take time to be fully effective and there are many older landfills which will continue to generate leachate for many years.

 Modern landfill engineering minimises the amount of water entering a landfill and any leakage from it.
 However, this is not the case with older landfills where there may be no impermeable base liner or capping, enabling water to flow through relatively unrestricted.
 Even modern landfills can suffer from leachate problems if the integrity of the liner or capping has been compromised in some way.
 Leachate may be treated on site with the effluent discharged to a neighbouring watercourse, or transported to a sewage treatment works for treatment.
-Alternatively leachate may be partially treated on site and then discharged to a sewer for further treatment at a sewage treatment works.
+Alternatively leachate may be partially treated on-site and then discharged to a sewer for further treatment at a sewage treatment works.

-Further reading on landfill sites are:
+Further reading on landfill/waste:

 Contaminated land is largely an historical legacy from former industrial activity conducted when there were few, if any, environmental regulations in force.
-The nature of the contamination can vary greatly from heavy metals, hydrocarbons and organic chemicals.
+The nature of the contamination can vary greatly from heavy metals, hydrocarbons to organic chemicals.
 Water contamination from these sites occurs largely as a result of rainfall which flushes chemicals, contaminated sediment and dissolved compounds into nearby streams or into groundwater beneath a site.
-Contamination of groundwater and surface waters can also occur where there is poor storage and handling of chemicals such as solvents or oils giving rise to spillage.
+Contamination of groundwater and surface waters can also occur where there is poor storage and handling of chemicals such as solvents or oils, giving rise to spillage.

 Further reading on contaminated land:

 The principal source of water contamination from mining is acid mine drainage.
 Coal and metal ore seams and their associated rock strata contain pyrite (iron sulphide) which oxidises on contact with air and in the presence of bacteria to form sulphuric acid.
-Consequently, drainage from a mine has very low pH (acidity) and contains high concentrations of sulphur, iron and a range of heavy metals such as arsenic and cadmium.
+Consequently, drainage from a mine has very low pH (high acidity) and contains high concentrations of sulphur, iron and a range of heavy metals such as arsenic and cadmium.
 This becomes more prevalent when mines are closed and water, which has previously been prevented from entering the mine through pumping, is allowed to enter unrestricted.
 Mine spoil dumps are also a potential source of similar contamination.